sohlbert/HeroesOfPymoli/README.md

-# HeroesOfPymoli_Homework
+# HeroesOfPymoli
-Heroes Of Pymoli Homework
+Heroes Of Pymoli
+Using Jupyter Notebook and the Pandas library to analyze video game data.